mem48/geocompr/main.md

 It is important to keep in mind that disaggregating results in a finer resolution, the corresponding values, however, are only as accurate as their lower resolution source.

 Finally, if you want to align many (possibly hundreds or thousands of) images stored on disk, you might want to checkout the `gdalUtils::align_rasters()` function.
+Nevertheless, you may also use **raster** with very large datasets.
+This is because **raster**:

+1. lets you work with raster datasets that are too large to fit into the main memory (RAM) by only processing chunks of it.
+2. tries to fascilitate parallel processing.
+For more information have a look at the help pages of `beginCluster()` and `clusteR()`.
+Additionally, check out the *Multi-core functions* section in `vignette("functions", package = "raster")`.

 <!-- ## Spatial data creation -->